mahmoudshahin1/test-application/README.md

 <img src="https://github.com/lambiengcode/lambiengcode/blob/main/gif/dash.gif?raw=true" width="340px" align="right" alt="Computer">
 <p

-👨‍🎓 I’m a computer sceience student at last year.
+👨‍🎓 I’m a graduate of Computer Science.

-🌱 I’m currently learning **Advanced Flutter & Design Patterns.**
+🌱 I’m currently learning **Advanced Flutter & Design Patterns for improve my skills .**

 🤓 Always learning new things.

-💬 Ask me about Flutter, Dart, Firebase.
+💬 Ask me about Flutter, Dart, Firebase , and cleanarticture.
+🤓 im work freelance and i can do any mobile application do you need .

 🤝 I’m looking to collaborate with other developers to build great stuff.

-📧 Feel free to reach me out  a7medalqalawyi@gmail.com
+📧 Feel free to reach me out mahmoudshahen658@gmail.com

 📄 Documenting the entire journey.